MiguelCosano/imdb-project/README.md

 ### Prerequisites

-- Docker and Docker Compose
+- Docker and Docker Compose (running)
-- Make
+- Linux based system
 - Python 3.11+ (for CLI usage without Docker)
-- PostgreSQL client tools (optional, for direct database access)

-The complete system can be started with a single command:
+You can start the entire system with a single command, executed from the project root directory:

 ```bash
 make up